d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

-the behavior of modern deep networks, their success as an analytical tool underscores the usefulness of nonparametric modeling for understanding the behavior of over-parameterized deep networks.
+the behavior of modern deep networks, their success as an analytical tool underscores the usefulness of nonparametric modeling for understanding the behavior of over-parametrized deep networks.

 ## Early Stopping